PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Spring (March-May): The Spawning Season

-Spring in South Carolina starts early, with bass moving shallow in late February on the lower state lakes.
-I begin my season on Santee Cooper and Murray, where water temperatures hit the magic 58-60°F range first.
+Spring in South Carolina starts early, with bass moving shallow in late February on lower state lakes.
+I begin my season on Santee Cooper and Murray, where water temperatures reach the productive 58-60°F range first.

-Early Spring (March): Focus on pre-spawn staging areas like secondary points and channel swings in 8-15 feet.
-Lipless crankbaits and suspending jerkbaits excel.
+Early spring in March focuses on pre-spawn staging areas like secondary points and channel swings in 8-15 feet of water.
+Lipless crankbaits and suspending jerkbaits excel during this transitional period.

-Spawn (April): Sight fishing peaks on most lakes.
+The spawn in April brings peak sight fishing opportunities on most lakes.
 Protected pockets and flats with hard bottom hold bedding bass.
-Soft plastics like lizards and creature baits trigger strikes from protective bass.
+Soft plastics like lizards and creature baits trigger strikes from protective fish guarding nests.

-Post-Spawn (May): Transitional period as bass recover and follow shad spawns.
-Topwater action explodes around blueback herring spawns on points and riprap.
+Post-spawn in May creates a transitional period as bass recover and follow shad spawns.
+Topwater action explodes around blueback herring spawns on points and riprap areas.

 Summer (June-August): The Offshore Pattern

 Summer separates skilled anglers from the crowd.
-While many struggle in the heat, I've learned to target bass in their deepwater sanctuaries.
-The key is finding offshore structure – brush piles, humps, and ledges in 15-30 feet.
+While many struggle in the heat, experienced fishermen target bass in their deepwater sanctuaries.
+The key is finding offshore structure including brush piles, humps, and ledges in 15-30 feet of water.

-On Hartwell and Murray, I graph for schools of bass relating to baitfish.
+On Hartwell and Murray, I graph for schools of bass relating to baitfish concentrations.
 A drop-shot or football jig dragged through these schools produces quality fish.
 Early morning topwater action around schooling fish provides exciting action before the sun gets high.

-Night fishing: Some of my biggest bass come after dark in summer.
-Black buzzbaits and Colorado blade spinnerbaits around lighted docks produce giants.
+Night fishing produces some of my biggest bass during summer months.
+Black buzzbaits and Colorado blade spinnerbaits around lighted docks generate trophy fish after dark.

 Fall (September-November): The Feeding Frenzy